 Technology @ St. X

-Bring Your Own Laptop (BYOL) information for the Class of 2022
+Bring Your Own Laptop (BYOL) Information

 As you look to make a laptop purchase for your son, we’ve created these guidelines to help you purchase a quality device that will not only be able to perform all the tasks your son will need to complete for school, but will also last over time.
 Please read through the FAQ, as we hope this will make your purchasing process easier.